rems-project/read-dwarf/README.md

 Use `read-dwarf cache --clear name` to delete such a cache or `read-dwarf cache --clear --a` to clear the whole `.rdcache` directory.
 You also do `read-dwarf cache --list` to list existing caches.

+## People

+Thibaut Pérami, Dhruv Makwana, Neel Krishnaswami, and Peter Sewell

+## Funding

+This software was developed by the University of Cambridge Computer Laboratory as part of the Rigorous Engineering of Mainstream Systems (REMS) project.

+The project has been partly funded by EPSRC grant EP/K008528/1.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 789108, ERC Advanced Grant ELVER).
+This project has been partly funded by an EPSRC Doctoral Training studentship.
+This project has been partly funded by Google.